MatthewLavine/NodeJS-Chat/README.md

 NodeJS based chat App

 To run:
 - Clone repo
 - Run npm install
 - Run Grunt to compile js and css
+- Copy _config.js to config.js
-- Rename and set server ip and port in config.js
+- Set server ip and port in config.js
+- Set github secret_key (if you want to use the github webhook)
 - Run node app